Shtrompel/BGal256ModulesDocs/DressMeUp.md

 <img src="https://github.com/Shtrompel/BGal256ModulesDocs/blob/main/DressMeUp.png?raw=true" style="width:50%;">

-Dress me up is a programmable 4 step sequencer with an interactive dressing game where each piece of clothing is categorized into 4 types (hair, shirt, pants and shoes).
+Dress me up is a programmable 4 step sequencer with an interactive dressing game where each step is represented by piece of clothing (categorized into 4 types: hair, shirt, pants and shoes).
 In the UI at **(1)** you can drag and drop clothes on onto or frame the model on the left.
-The current piece of clothing for the current step will be highlighted, and each time the step changes, another clothing item will be highlighted and selected.
+The current piece of clothing for the current step will be highlighted, and each time the step changes, the next clothing item will be highlighted and selected.
-The output is depended on the currently worn piece of clothing.
+The output value is depended on the currently worn piece of clothing.

 ## Inputs